tibbalsgribbin/actually-useful/docs/Handover.md

 - All Google tasks: InPrivate Edge + butactuallyuseful@gmail.com
 - Context rot: stop and wrap up rather than pushing through
 - CSS/JS rule: removing JS visibility toggle → check and fix CSS baseline too
-- Version: manifest uses three-part `0.6.1`; AU_VERSION in core.js is `0.6.1.5`
+- Version: manifest uses three-part `0.6.1`; AU_VERSION in core.js is `0.6.1.5`; landing page does not carry a version string
 - Always provide a suggested GitHub commit message at end of session
 - Always include context/token status when asking "continue or wrap up?"
 - Bundle small changes together rather than shipping each one separately
 - Always include Project_Briefing.md in end-of-session documents — do not skip it
 - Project documents now live in `docs/` folder in GitHub — update them there after each session
 - Shortlist bar show/hide jank is known and noted — not worth fixing before website integration rethinks the whole bar
-- `_content_scripts_product_disabled` manifest warning is cosmetic/pre-existing — fix before Web Store submission by deleting the block
+- Affiliate tags go on the website only — never in the extension
+- The Comparisons page must work for users who arrive via shared link without the extension installed — don't strangle that growth vector
+- actuallyuseful.net is not yet pointed at GitHub Pages — still resolving to tibbalsgribbin.github.io/actually-useful/

 ---

 ## Suggested commit message
-`v0.6.1.5 — fix Ko-fi link, add fetch throttling, move logging to background, add popup + telemetry toggle`
+*(Already committed this session as: `v0.6.1.6 — fix manifest warning, add landing page`)*

 ## End-of-session checklist
 - [x] Handover.md — written
 - [x] Changelog.md — updated
 - [x] Roadmap.md — updated
 - [x] Project_Briefing.md — updated
-- [ ] Melissa downloads all six output files and places them in the extension folder
-- [ ] Melissa reloads extension in Edge and tests popup + search panel
+- [x] manifest.json — downloaded and placed
+- [x] index.html — downloaded and placed
-- [ ] Melissa commits and pushes via GitHub Desktop
+- [x] Committed and pushed via GitHub Desktop
 - [ ] Melissa downloads all four docs and puts them in `docs/` in GitHub
 - [ ] Melissa updates project files in Claude Project (upload new versions)